nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. If you haven't done so already, install `Java` version 11 or higher by following the instructions in [System Requirements](#system-requirements).

-2. Next, download the latest release of `foodguide.jar` from [here](https://github.com/AY2223S1-CS2103T-W11-1/tp/releases).
+2. Next, download the latest version of `foodguide.jar` from [here](https://github.com/AY2223S1-CS2103T-W11-1/tp/releases).

 3. Make sure to move the file to your intended **home folder** for the NUSEatWhere application.